 I think that women are at the forefront of the film industry in Arabia.
 I don’t think there is as much hostility towards them – personally I have only felt a sense of respect from my colleagues in the industry here.

 I think it’s difficult for a woman to make a name for herself in this industry because there are certain decisions she has to make about her lifestyle and that usually is not conducive to Arab culture/traditions/society.
 But that does not mean that things can change.

 It’s possible to balance your life and find a medium and that should never stop you from pursuing your passion.

 Alagroobi Films recently conducted a few courses where we found, mostly women who were enthusiastic about pursuing a career in the film industry – we found editors, cinematographers, producers and we’ve managed to include them in the productions we do.
 This is part of our duty to the country we have established our company in; we can just make movies, we have to leave something here for the people and add to the pot.

-Michelle: Tell us about your newest project, Under the Hat.
+Michelle: Tell us about your latest project, Under the Hat.
 What was the inspiration for the story?

 Under the Hat came to me as I was lying in bed.
 We have just moved into a new home and the Prayer caller of the mosque just sounded so bad.
 I kept thinking perhaps maybe they can remove him.
 But who will replace him?
 I then fabricated a story about the least likely candidate and there we had it!
 It was tough trying to find a scriptwriter to write the script in Arabic because many people found the nature of the story rather sensitive.
 I finally met Yousef Ibrahim; we really got along and worked together for a solid two years to develop the script.
 It’s not easy.
 Scripts have many revisions and even then it may not be perfect.